GeekInTheNorth/GeekInTheNorth.github.io/_posts/2025-09-28-creating-opal-tools.md

 ## Implementing Opal Tools

 Implementing the discovery endpoint itself is a simple.
 The C# SDK for example uses reflection and understands the attributes you decorate on your tools.
 As I'm not using an SDK in this scenario I could either ship a JSON object with my code, or in this case create the classes that achieve the same outcome.
 I opted to create the DTO objects that would be serialized into the desired JSON structure.
-I decorated the controller action with the HttpGet and AllowAnonymous attributes to ensure that the endpoint was publically accessible for GET requests only.
+I decorated the controller action with the HttpGet and AllowAnonymous attributes to ensure that the endpoint was publicly accessible for GET requests only.

 ```C#
 [HttpGet]